Ron's career starts in the Police Training School. After weeks of gruelling training, he emerges as the top cadet. (The Academy)

 Next, Ron takes on the challenges and rigours of the Special Duties Unit.
 His experience there makes him a perfect fit for the Anti-Terrorist Force.
 (Ruse of Engagement)

-Ron rejoins the CID and goes on his second undercover mission, except this time, he can continue his daily routine as a police officer while on his mission.
+Ron rejoins the Criminal Investigation Department and goes on his second undercover mission, except this time, he can continue his daily routine as a police officer while on his mission.
 He receives a promotion to Senior Inspector.
 (Black Heart White Soul)

 Ron has stint at the Explosive Ordinance Disposal Bureau, where he diffuses a bomb that threatened to destroy Hong Kong's cross-harbour tunnels. (movie Shock Wave)

 Ron returns to the Organized Crime and Triad Bureau, where he is reunited with his PTS instructor, now Superintendent Michael Miu.
 (Flying Tiger)

 There isn't actually an "award" presented to someone like the TVB Anniversary Awards.
 The Liebster Award can best be described as a sort of "shout-out" from the nominator to help promote blogs that they like.
 It also allows readers of the nominee blog to find out a bit more about the blog writer.

 1. Link back to the person that nominated you

 2. Answer your nominator's set of questions

 3. Devise your own set of 10 questions

 5. Notify your nominees that they have been nominated